 There is an increase in CO2 and an increase in H+.

-16. What are some respiratory acidosis conditions?
+16. What are the conditions associated with respiratory acidosis?

 Emphysema, lung cancer, asthma, pneumonia, and hypoventilation.